yilmaz08/turl/README.md

 # tURL
-tURL is a [curl](https://github.com/curl/curl) inspired command-line tool to make plain TCP requests.
+tURL is a [curl](https://github.com/curl/curl) inspired command-line tool to make plain TCP-based requests.
 ## Installation
-Currently, there are no releases.
-However, you can still clone the repository and use it.
+You can clone the repository and use it.
 ```
 git clone https://github.com/yilmaz08/turl
 ```